nicolasparada/blog/content/posts/js-router.md

 We'll have to attach event listeners to each anchor link click, prevent the default behavior and do the correct rendering.
 Because a single page application is something dynamic, you expect creating anchor links on the fly so to add the event listeners I'll use a technique called [event delegation](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events#Event_delegation).

-I'll attach a click event listener to the whole `body` and check if that click was on an anchor link (or inside one).
+I'll attach a click event listener to the whole document and check if that click was on an anchor link (or inside one).

 In the `Router` class I'll have a method that will register a callback that will run for every time we click on a link or a "popstate" event occurs.
 The popstate event is dispatched every time you use the browser back or forward buttons.